 Can we define life?

 Is life something just experienced here on earth?
 Could the concept of life be summarized into a verb?
-Perhaps the biology of life is the sun rising, without fail, every morning and setting every night?
+Perhaps the biology of life is the sun rising, without fail, every morning and setting every night.
 Is the human body a host for a life force coursing through our lungs and pumping through our veins?
-Maybe life a noun – the physical reality of space from here to there?
+Maybe life is a noun – the physical reality of space from here to there?
 Are we in life?
 What if we are suffering through life?
 Could we be life?
 How can something that eight billion people on the earth today are objectively experiencing at the same time be so difficult to define?
-What are the parameters and who put them there?
+Can we condense “life” into strictly physical systems?
+What are the parameters, and who put them there?
 Do we have the right to define the indefinable?
 Is it self-righteous to do so?

 What does the dictionary say?

 It is often wise to steer clear of dictionary definitions of words that are heavier in meaning than in writing.
-It is helpful, however, to note that the Cambridge Dictionary calls life, โthe period between birth and death.โ Sometimes dictionaries do their job and hand us the map to our destination.
+It is helpful, however, to note that the Cambridge Dictionary calls life โthe period between birth and death.โ Sometimes dictionaries do their job by handing us maps of our destinations.
 And if not a map, at least a finger pointing in the general direction.
 Life is the time spent between birth and death.
 Even simpler – life is time.
 The only thing certain about life is that it ends.
-Forever and ever and ever life has ended.
+Forever and ever and ever, life has ended.

 Life is the time given to us.
 But time runs out.
 Living matter eventually becomes nonliving matter.
 A living organism will transition to a dead organism.
-In the simple observance that all things must end, we find a truth about life we can grab a hold of; Life exists in a changing environment.
+The chemical system that fuels us all will eventually burn out, leaving only dead matter.
+In the simple observance that all things must end, we find a truth about life we can grab a hold of: Life exists in a changing environment.
+Old life gives way to new life.
+And the cycle continues.

 What do scientists say?

 When it comes to the study of life, our scientific theories encounter some persistent issues.
-For every fundamental question we posit, scientists are asking ten more – because they too, are searching for the answers.
+For every fundamental question we posit, scientists are asking ten more – because they, too, are searching for the answers in the real world.
 Evolutionary biologists may attempt to define life as a series of dynamic, adaptive processes in which single cells and more complex life forms evolve in response to environmental changes.
 Through natural selection, these organisms develop characteristics of lifeโthereby allowing life to persist across generations.
-This may be an argument for the origin of lifeโbut provides few definitions of life.
-In science writer Carl Zimmerโs book, Lifeโs Edge: The Search for What It Means to Be Alive, he discusses the difficulty that scientists and philosophers have in giving a definition to the meaning of life.
+This may be an argument for the origin of life, but it provides few definitions of life.
+In science writer Carl Zimmerโs book Lifeโs Edge: The Search for What It Means to Be Alive, he discusses the difficulty that scientists and philosophers have in giving a definition to the meaning of life.
 He writes:

 โโIt is commonly said,’ the scientists Frances Westall and Andrรฉ Brack wrote in 2018, ‘that there are as many definitions of life as there are people trying to define it.’
 As an observer of science and of scientists, I find this behavior strange.
 It is as if astronomers kept coming up with new ways to define stars.โ